AskeCarstensen/STM32-Getting-started/Chapter 3. Interupts/README.md

 # Chapter 3.
 Interupts

-In this chapter you will :
+In this chapter you will learn about:

 - How to setup a interrupt handler.